 There are a couple of reasons you’d want to ship your golf clubs.
 Either you’re playing away from home, perhaps internationally, or you’ve sold your clubs and need to get them to the buyer.

-Taking your golf bag along for your travels can be very cumbersome and cause delays waiting for it at the terminal if it was not misplaced by the airline.
+But taking your golf bag along for your travels can be cumbersome and cause delays waiting for it at the terminal.
+That’s if it was not misplaced by the airline.
 This could put a major downer on an otherwise exciting experience.

 1. Finding and Scheduling The Courier Service

-Searching for the best courier service to ship your clubs could be a long and arduous task.
-Most of the major courier services companies will ship your golf clubs but some specialized companies can do it cheaper due to bulk discounts that they have negotiated with the major courier services.
+Searching for the best courier service for shipping your golf clubs can be a long and arduous task.
+Most of the major courier service companies will ship your golf clubs.
+Still, some specialized companies can do it cheaper due to bulk discounts that they have negotiated with the major courier services.

 The specialized companies have a more in-depth knowledge of the process required to collect and deliver your golf clubs efficiently.
-Furthermore, they know the process of replacing your clubs in the unfortunate case that the clubs disappear.
+Furthermore, they know how to replace your clubs in the unfortunate case that the clubs disappear.

-Find a courier service that has a website that is easy to navigate and will supply all the information that you require.
+Find a shipping service with a website that is easy to navigate and will supply all the information you require.

-Although most of the courier companies deliver your golf clubs on time there may be times where unexpected delays occur.
+Although most courier companies deliver your golf clubs on time, there may be times when unexpected delays occur.
 Send your golf clubs off on holiday a few days before you leave to avoid unnecessary stress when you arrive at your destination.